xuj18/BioMe_weight_project/README.md

 **Figure illustration**

-The figures below give a cartoon illustration and a real example of what is classified as stable weight trajectory using the 5% cutoff (could be changed to 10%).
+The figures below give a cartoon illustration and a real example of what is classified as stable weight trajectory in the BioMe Biobank using the 5% cutoff (could be changed to 10%).

 ![stable_weight_illustration](https://user-images.githubusercontent.com/65192651/112688405-35bbe900-8e4f-11eb-9195-913714def58b.png)